1. Mold

 If you don't clean your gutters out regularly, they collect leaves, dirt, and debris.
 When leaves begin to decay, they've become a breeding ground for mold that can spread to your roof and walls.
 To remain effective and mold-free, you should clean your gutters once in the spring and again during the fall.

-To reduce your risk for black mold growth outside your home, ensure all potential moisture sources are properly sealed off from entering your living space.
-Additionally, you should inspect any exterior surfaces regularly for signs of water damage and repair them immediately if found.
 Finally, keep an eye on the outdoor temperature and humidity levels so that they do not become too extreme, which could lead to condensation forming inside walls or ceilings; this would be a prime environment for black mold growth.

 Plants Close To Your House Can Cause Mold